Bridesmaids (2011 film): Casting and filming

 Bridesmaids was budgeted at $32.5 million.
-Though primarily set in Milwaukee and Chicago, principal photography actually took place in Los Angeles, California.
+Although primarily set in Milwaukee and Chicago, principal photography took place in Los Angeles.
 Production designer Jefferson Sage, who has worked with Apatow and Paul Feig since their Freaks and Geeks days, noted that the first fact that appealed to him about the project "was that you had these two disparate worlds: There was Annie's world in Milwaukee, and then there was Helen's world in Chicago.
 It immediately drew this dichotomy between the rivalry that developed between them."
 However, Sage acknowledged that it was a challenge to find "architecture that would give us those Midwestern worlds.
 Chicago is a beautiful, distinctive city architecturally, and restricted views of downtown L.A. feel like Chicago."
 The production decided to use the Los Angeles County Arboretum and Botanic Garden as the location for Lillian and Dougie's wedding.
 Additional scenes where Annie meets Officer Rhodes on the highways between Milwaukee and Chicago were filmed in Oxnard, California, which Sage described as a "broad, flat, green area away from mountains."